 Harris Organic has two organic brandy stills.
 The first one is a 300L stainless pot still with a copper condenser.
 The capacity of the condenser is rated at 20kW.
 The pot still is fired with wood, which is highly unusual these days.
 Most pot stills are gas-fired or electrically heated.
 The wood used is provided by the vine arms pruned off with the chainsaw during the winter pruning or timber gathered from Swan Valley properties.

 Rotunda is used firstly to “knock down” the freshly fermented wine into a stable alcoholic organic brandy solution (low wines) so it can be used later.
 Later the brandy low wines are redistilled to produce an eau de vie to make fine wood-aged organic brandy in a Cognac style.

 Bertha is the second still at Harris Organic.
 It is a 100-litre still modified with a four-inch tri-clover fitting to allow the column to fit.
 The four-inch hole allows for easy cleaning of the still too.

 A black foam insulation sleeve helps with the efficiency of the still.
 On top of the column is attached a crossflow condenser.
-This two-inch condenser was designed by Harry Jackson in Queensland.
+Harry Jackson designed this two-inch condenser in Queensland.

-Under the condenser is the working part of the organic brandy still.
-This is a vapour management (VM) controlled still, which means the vapour is controlled with a valve.
+Under the column still, the condenser is the working part of the organic brandy still.
+This is a “vapour management” (VM) controlled still, which means the vapour is controlled with a valve.
 A one-inch stainless tube is teed off the main column with a one-inch brass gate valve as the controller of the vapour.
 From there the vapour condenses in a one-inch vertical condenser.
 The maximum rate obtained from this still at 95% alcohol is about 500mL per hour.
-A rate of one litre per hour is easily obtained at 92 plus per cent.
+A rate of one litre per hour is easily obtained at 93 plus per cent.